-- Never operate the dryer if: - it is not working right (i.e. noisy, too hot). - it is damaged. - parts are missing (i.e. door latch). - all panels are not in place. - the lint screen is loose, damaged or missing. - Unplug the power supply cord or turn off electrical power before attempting to service your dryer.
+- Never operate the dryer if: - it is not working right (i.e. noisy, too hot). - it is damaged. - parts are missing (i.e. door latch). - -all panels are not in place. - the lint screen is loose, damaged or missing. - Unplug the power supply cord or turn off electrical power before attempting to service your dryer.
 Shut off gas valve if you have a gas dryer. - Do not wash or dry items that are soiled with vegetable or cooking oil.
 These items may contain some oil after laundering.
-Due to the remaining oil, the fabric may smoke or catch fire by itself. - Store flammable solvents or fluids away from your dryer. - Dry cleaning solvents or fluids should never be put directly into your dryer.
+Due to the remaining oil, the fabric may smoke or catch fire by itself.

-- Be sure that your dryer: - -is properly installed and leveled on a floor that can support the weight in a well-ventilated room.\ - is connected to the proper outlet and electrical supply.\ - is properly connected to fuel and exhaust systems (gas dryers must be vented outdoors).\ - is not installed against draperies or curtains, or on carpet.\ - is located in an area where the temperature is above 45°F (7°C). - is properly maintained. - is used only for jobs normally expected of home clothes dryers. - is not used by anyone unable to operate it properly.

-\See the Installation Instructions for complete information.
+- You are responsible for making sure that your dryer: - -is properly installed and leveled on a floor that can support the weight in a well-ventilated room.\ - is connected to the proper outlet and electrical supply.\ - is properly connected to fuel and exhaust systems (gas dryers must be vented outdoors).\ - ~ is located in an area where the temperature is above 45°F (7°C). - is properly maintained. - ~ is used only for jobs normally expected of home clothes dryers. - is not used by anyone unable to operate it properly. - \See the Installation Instructions for complete information.